lukesalamone/deep-q-trading-agent/README.md

 ## Pretraining on groups

-Example: **Numdreg_id**, 15 episodes for each component stock, 33 episodes for Training Steps 2 and 3
+Example: **Numdreg_id**, 15 episodes for each component stock, 33 episodes for Training Steps 2 and 3.
 We can see the performance of agents trained on each group, for example, on GSPC:
 ![agentsongroups](src/img/numdreg_id/evaluation_all_groups2.png)

 Here, we select the group `correlation - highlow` before further training on the index.
-The result is:
+We show the evaluation on the validation set below:
 ![agentsongroups](src/img/numdreg_id/evaluation.png)

 ## Selected Models after training